juzybits/polymedia-suitcase/README.md

 ### Misc functions

 - `chunkArray` - Split an array into multiple chunks of a certain size.
+- `chunkString` - Split a string into multiple chunks of a certain size.
 - `convertNumberToBigInt` - Convert a number to a bigint, scaled to the specified decimals.
 - `convertBigIntToNumber` - Convert a bigint to a number, scaled down to the specified decimals.
 - `formatBigInt` - Format a bigint into a readable string, scaled down to the specified decimals.